-SUBJECT: REQUEST FOR APPROVAL OF FAU REGULATION 4.007, STUDENT CODE OF CONDUCT
+SUBJECT: FAU REGULATION 4.007, STUDENT CODE OF CONDUCT

-PROPOSED COMMITTEE ACTION
+PROPOSED BOARD ACTION

-Request for approval of amendments to FAU Regulation 4.007, Student Code of Conduct.
+Approve amendments to FAU Regulation 4.007, Student Code of Conduct.

 BACKGROUND INFORMATION

 The Division of Student Affairs seeks to amend FAU Regulation 4.007, Student Code of Conduct.
 The Student Code of Conduct is a critical component of the University's efforts to teach civic and social responsibility.
 This regulation outlines the student disciplinary process for addressing behavior that is inconsistent with the high standards we expect from students attending FAU.
 These revisions are intended to further clarify Regulation 4.007, to conform to the regulation promulgated by the Florida Board of Governors, and to update the regulation in light of recent Title IX guidance.
 The proposed changes are summarized as follows: